GenSpectrum/LAPIS/docs/source/index.html.md

 With the `pangoLineage` filter, it is possible to not only filter for a very specific lineage but also to include its sub-lineages.
 To include sub-lineages, add a `*` at the end.
 For example, writing B.1.351 will only give samples of B.1.351.
 Writing B.1.351* or B.1.351.* (there is no difference between these two options) will return B.1.351, B.1.351.1, B.1.351.2, etc.

 An official pango lineage name can only have at most three number components.
 A sub-lineage of a lineage with a maximal-length name (e.g., B.1.617.2) will get an alias.
 A list of aliases can be found [here](https://github.com/cov-lineages/pango-designation/blob/master/pango_designation/alias_key.json).
 B.1.617.2 has the alias AY so that AY.1 would be a sub-lineage of B.1.617.2.
-This API is aware of aliases.
+LAPIS is aware of aliases.
 Filtering B.1.617.2* will include every lineage that starts with AY.
 It is further possible to search for B.1.617.2.1 which will then return the same results as AY.1.

 ## Filter Mutations

+> Get the total number of samples with the synonymous nucleotide mutations 913T and 5986T and the amino acid mutation S:484K:<br/>
+> <a href="https://cov-spectrum.ethz.ch/public/api/v0/sample/aggregated?nucMutations=913T,5986T&aaMutations=S:484K" target="_blank">
+>   /sample/aggregated?nucMutations=913T,5986T&aaMutations=S:484K
+> </a>

+> Get the total number of samples for which we do not know whether the S:501 position is mutated:<br/>
+> <a href="https://cov-spectrum.ethz.ch/public/api/v0/sample/aggregated?aaMutations=S:501X" target="_blank">
+>   /sample/aggregated?aaMutations=S:501X
+> </a>

 It is possible to filter for amino acid and nucleotide bases/mutations.
+Multiple mutations can be provided by specifying a comma-separated list.

 A nucleotide mutation has the format `<position><base>`.
+A "base" can be one of the four nucleotides `A`, `T`, `C`, and `G`.
+It can also be `-` for deletion and `N` for unknown.

 An amino acid mutation has the format `<gene>:<position><base>`.
-The following genes are available: E, M, N, ORF1a, ORF1b, ORF3a, ORF6, ORF7a, ORF7b, ORF8, ORF9b, S.
+The following genes are available: E, M, N, ORF1a, ORF1b, ORF3a, ORF6, ORF7a, ORF7b, ORF8, ORF9b, S. A "base" can be one of the 20 amino acid codes.
+It can also be `-` for deletion and `X` for unknown.

 Additional features are coming soon.
 For example, it will be possible to filter for any mutations at a certain position.